SDavenia/RL_Flappy_Bird/README.md

 # Reinforcement Learning Project
-This repository contains the project for the UniTS reinforcement learning course AA 2022-23.
+This repository contains the project for the UniTS reinforcement learning course A.Y.
+2022-23.
+It was done in collaboration with @alessimichele and @ElenaRivaroli.

 [Here](...) you can find the final presentation slides.